untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 ### Step 3: Configuring Endpoints

-#### The /Users Enpoint
+#### The /users Endpoint
 The first endpoint we'd like to load is the list of users.
-With the dlt REST API Source it looks as follows:
+With the dlt REST API Source, it looks as follows:
 ```python
 config: RESTAPIConfig = {
     # omitting the previously given configs for client, base_url, auth, and config
     "resources": [ "users" ]
 },
 ```
-Our configuration contains only of the string `"users"` because dlt here uses convention over configuration and assumes that this string corresponds to the endpoint path.
+Our configuration contains only the string `"users"` because dlt here uses convention over configuration and assumes that this string corresponds to the endpoint path.
 Also, it uses the paginator we declared as a default for the REST client and can automatically find the right strategy to extract the data from the response.
 Further, dlt's core engine unpacks the JSON and infers the schema and data types.

-In comparison, this is the stream loading the users endpoint with the Airbyte Low-Code CDK:
+In comparison, this is the stream loading the `/users` endpoint with the Airbyte Low-Code CDK:
 ```YAML
   users_stream:
     schema_loader: